mr-glt/sx127x_lora/README.md

 [![](http://meritbadge.herokuapp.com/sx127x-lora)](https://crates.io/crates/sx127x-lora)
 ![](https://img.shields.io/hexpm/l/plug.svg)

- A platform-agnostic driver for the Semtech SX1276/77/78/79 based boards.
+ A platform-agnostic driver for Semtech SX1276/77/78/79 based boards.
 It supports any device that implements the `embedded-hal` traits.
 Devices are connected over SPI and require an extra GPIO pin for RESET.
 This cate works with any Semtech based board including:
  * Modtronix inAir4, inAir9, and inAir9B